Best Wine with Pizza — What Actually Works by Topping

 Chianti — Again, For Good Reason

 Yes, Chianti again.
-For Margherita, I actually prefer a lighter Chianti or a straight Sangiovese from Romagna rather than a richer Classico.
-The goal here is freshness.
-Look for something with a lighter hand — the Montevertine Pian del Ciampolo is an excellent option around $22 and has a brightness that plays well with basil.
+That’s what makes Sangiovese endearing to us pizza people — it works across the whole red-sauce spectrum.
+For Margherita specifically, I prefer a lighter Chianti or a straight Sangiovese from Romagna rather than a richer Classico.
+The goal is freshness.
+The Montevertine Pian del Ciampolo, around $22, has a brightness that plays well with basil without steamrolling it.

 Vermentino

-This is the recommendation that gets the most surprised reactions when I give it to people.
-Vermentino is a white wine from Sardinia and coastal Tuscany — crisp, slightly saline, with citrus and herb notes.
-Against a Margherita pizza, particularly one with fresh tomatoes rather than cooked sauce, it’s genuinely excellent.
-The herbal quality in the wine amplifies the basil.
+This is the recommendation that gets the most surprised reactions — every single time.
+Vermentino is a white wine from Sardinia and coastal Tuscany — crisp, slightly saline, with citrus and herb notes that feel almost seaside.
+Against a Margherita with fresh tomatoes rather than cooked sauce, it’s genuinely excellent.
+The herbal quality amplifies the basil.
 The acidity handles the tomato.
+It makes complete sense once you’re actually drinking it.

-The Argiolas Costamolino Vermentino di Sardegna is the bottle I keep coming back to.
-It’s around $16 and widely distributed.
-Order it once and you’ll understand why Sardinians drink white wine with tomato-based food.
+The Argiolas Costamolino Vermentino di Sardegna is the bottle I keep coming back to — around $16, widely distributed.
+Order it once and you’ll understand why Sardinians apparently drink white wine with tomato-based food without a second thought.

 Dry Rosé

-For vegetable pizzas — roasted peppers, zucchini, eggplant, caramelized onion — a dry Provençal rosé is the most versatile option I’ve found.
-It has enough acidity to handle tomato sauce and enough body to stand up to the sweetness of roasted vegetables.
-The Miraval Rosé runs about $20 and is a reliable choice.
-It’s also the wine I bring when I genuinely don’t know what toppings are going to be on the table.
+For vegetable pizzas — roasted peppers, zucchini, eggplant, caramelized onion — a dry Provençal rosé is the most versatile option I’ve landed on.
+Enough acidity for the tomato sauce, enough body for the sweetness of roasted vegetables.
+The Miraval Rosé runs about $20.
+It’s also the bottle I bring when I genuinely have no idea what toppings are going to show up on the table.

 White Pizza and Mushroom — The Surprising Whites

-White pizza changed how I thought about pizza and wine entirely.
-Before I started paying attention, I would default to red because pizza felt like a red-wine food.
-But white pizza — ricotta base, maybe some garlic, possibly truffle oil — is a completely different flavor profile, and it opened up a category of pairings I hadn’t considered.
+White pizza changed how I thought about all of this.
+Before I started paying attention, I’d default to red — pizza felt like a red-wine food, full stop.
+But white pizza with a ricotta base, some garlic, maybe a drizzle of truffle oil — that’s an entirely different flavor world.
+It opened up pairings I hadn’t considered for years.

 Unoaked Chardonnay